Cherreads

 Kenji swallowed.
 "Found me?"

-Her fingers traced one of the carved symbols on the wood paneling.
+Her fingers traced one of the carved symbols on the paneling.
 The lines shimmered faintly under her touch.

 "When someone returns improperly," she said, "the system flags it."